Tahlia Skaines Rocks A Neon Green Bikini In Throwback Snap From Vacation In Bali

 “Body goals,” quipped a fourth admirer.

 Tahlia has shared a number of photos from her Bali getaway to her Instagram page.
 Another recent upload saw her flaunting her pert derriere and flawless figure in a black thong bikini.
-That look proved popular with her fans as well, who awarded the upload more than 18,000 likes.
+That look proved popular with her fans as well, who awarded the upload with more than 18,000 likes.